Filter by Category

 Religion and Philosophy

-M02 Spirituality: Seductive and Salient
+Mon14 Spirituality: Seductive and Salient

-with Robert Morgan, M.S, LCAC
+with Robert Morgan, M.S., LCAC

 This course will include definitions of spirituality and a discussion of the relationship between spirituality and how we conduct ourselves through a myriad of life issues.
 The class will explore secular spirituality along with religious and personal issues.
 Through thoughtful discussions we will develop a better understanding about the importance of spirituality.
 The course will be broken down to give us a personal yet more profound understanding of spirituality by taking a salient look into some social issues that will include mental health and addiction issues.
 Finally, the class will help us understand why it is vital to integrate spirituality into our lives.